Search features

 Email Email More info More Info

 POLS 201.
 COMPARATIVE POLITICS.
 A selective study of major governments of the industrialized and non-industrialized world.
 Emphasis placed on the tools of comparative analysis and their application to various nations in the developed and developing world.
-Fall semester only, three hours.
+Three hours.

 a section of the COMPARATIVE POLITICS course in Political Science - POLS